 I remarked the other day that our dog enjoys Christmas more than anyone else.
 It’s true.
-Our dog, Arthur, has no idea what Christmas is all about.
+Our dog, George, has no idea what Christmas is all about.
 All he knows is that one day of the year he gets to nose through a giant sock and pull out a BRAND NEW TOY and DOG TREATS!!
 Best…day…ever.
+These cookies are part of our 12 days of Christmas cookies advent calendar – be sure to check out all the recipes.

-Arthur then runs around the house, new toy proudly gripped between his teeth.
-The treats are opened and he gets to eats treats – before breakfast!
+George then runs around the house, a new toy proudly gripped between his teeth.
+The treats are opened and he gets to eat treats – before breakfast!
 What a great day!
 The best part?
-Arthur’s favourite apple and cheddar dog Christmas cookies…that I bake for him.
+George’s favourite apple and cheddar dog Christmas cookies…that I bake for him.

-For these Christmas cookies we put the dog bone cookie cutter away and pulled out our festive Christmas tree cutter.
-Your dog and the dogs you are gifting these cookies to, will LOVE Arthur’s favourite apple and cheddar Christmas cookies.
+For these Christmas cookies, we put the dog bone cookie cutter away and pulled out our festive Christmas tree cutter.
+Your dog and the dogs you are gifting these cookies to, will LOVE George’s favourite apple and cheddar Christmas cookies.

 Apple and Cheddar Dog Christmas Cookies